 The Inspection Process

-Building inspections are required to verify that the solar system is properly installed in accordance with the building permit.
+Following permit issuance, building inspections are required to verify that the solar system was properly installed in accordance with the issued building permit.
 Residential solar systems typically require a single inspection.
-You can request an Inspection using this Building Inspection Web Application.
+You can request an Inspection using the Building Inspection Web Application.

 Exemption for Rooftop and Wall-Mounted Solar